Carlos Correa Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in the league.
+- The Royals pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Royals have a 5.26 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.35).

-- Royals pitchers combine to rank 24th in baseball in home runs surrendered (34 total, 1.4 per game).
+- The Royals surrender the fifth-most home runs in baseball (36 total, 1.4 per game).

-- The Royals are sending Greinke (0-3) out to make his sixth start of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts in 27 1/3 innings pitched.
+- The Royals will send Lyles (0-4) to the mound for his sixth start of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Angels, when the righty went five innings, surrendering four earned runs while allowing seven hits.
+- The right-hander last appeared on Sunday against the Los Angeles Angels, when he threw six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.